imr-framework/pypulseq/README.md

     ```

 ## Contributing and Community guidelines
-`pypulseq` adheres to a code of conduct adapted from the [Contributor Covenant] code of conduct.
+`PyPulseq` adheres to a code of conduct adapted from the [Contributor Covenant] code of conduct.
 Contributing guidelines can be found [here][contrib-guidelines].

 ---